David Shurtleff, Ph.D.

 David Shurtleff, Ph.D., is Deputy Director of NCCAM, performing a wide range of support for the Director and the entire NCCAM organization.

-Dr. Shurtleff’s 18-year career at the National Institutes of Health (NIH) has focused on providing leadership and fostering an extensive research portfolio in the basic behavioral and neurosciences—cognitive studies, behavioral economics, decision theory, and risk-taking—and a broad spectrum of research that has contributed to cutting-edge research related to drug abuse, addiction, and their treatment.
-Dr. Shurtleff came to NCCAM from the National Institute on Drug Abuse (NIDA), where he served as the Acting Deputy Director since January 2011.
+Dr. Shurtleff’s 19-year career at the National Institutes of Health (NIH) has focused on providing leadership and fostering an extensive research portfolio in the basic behavioral and neurosciences—cognitive studies, behavioral economics, decision theory, and risk-taking—and a broad spectrum of research that has contributed to cutting-edge research related to drug abuse, addiction, and their treatment.
+Dr. Shurtleff came to NCCAM in June 2013 from the National Institute on Drug Abuse (NIDA), where he served as the Acting Deputy Director since January 2011.
 At NIDA, he helped develop, implement, and manage the Institute’s broad grant portfolio covering basic cellular, molecular, and systems neurobiology as well as behavior, treatment, medication development, clinical neuroscience, clinical trials, prevention, and health services research.

 Dr. Shurtleff began his career at NIDA as a health scientist administrator in the Behavioral Sciences Research Branch (1995 to 1997).
 He then became Acting Deputy Director of NIDA’s Division of Neuroscience and Behavioral Research (1997 to 2000) and later the Division’s Deputy Director (2000 to 2001).
 From 2001 to 2011, Dr. Shurtleff served as the Director of NIDA’s Division of Basic Neuroscience and Behavioral Research.